mabrobotics/MD80-x-CANdle-Documentation/GettingStarted/GettingStarted.md

 candletool md --id 100 info
 ```

-In the output there shoudl be no CONFIGURATION_ERROR and the values provided from the driver should match your configuration.
+In the output there should be no CONFIGURATION_ERROR and the values provided from the driver should match your configuration.

 Next step is to calibrate the motor.
 This can be done via this command: